adyscorpius/logseq-jira/README.md

 ## Current Functionality

-1. Use the slash command "Update Jira Issue" or "Mod+Shift+J" to replace issue keys (PM-100, ISS-12143, etc.) or issue links like subdomain.atlassian.net/browse/PM-100 with `[<issueKey>|<issueSummary>](https://orgname.atlassian.net/browse/<issueKey>)` formats.
-Enable the option to add block properties to further enhance ticket details, all from within Logseq.
+1. Use the slash command "Update Jira Issue" to replace issue keys (PM-100, ISS-12143, etc.) or Jira issue links like subdomain.atlassian.net/browse/PM-100 with `[<issueKey>|<issueSummary>](https://orgname.atlassian.net/browse/<issueKey>)` formats.
+2. Use optional block properties to keep the text as in, but add key issue fields as block properties.
+3. *NEW* Supports two Jira Cloud instances.
+Keep your work JIRA separate from your personal JIRA.

 ### Known Limitations

-1. Limited to current block.
-2. Statuses and issue details are not automatically updated.
+1. Earlier issue details are not automatically updated.
 (Need to check performance impact).
 3. Supports **Jira Cloud only**.

 ### Roadmap

-- [x]  Refresh summary on rerun on existing links.
+- [X]  Refresh summary on rerun on existing links.
-- [x]  Add more fields to help with context of the tickets
+- [X]  Add more fields to help with context of the tickets
+- [X]  Support for multiple organizations.
 - [ ]  Auto refresh/update all links when page is loaded.
 - [ ]  Auto refresh all Jira links across vault (need to verify performance impact on doing this).
 - [ ]  Create your own Link description format with Jira variables ( '{issueKey} - {status} - {summary}' )